 Road to Vostok splits its world into three distinct zones: Area 05, the Border Zone, and Vostok.
-Each one escalates the danger considerably, and the further you push from your Cabin hideout, the more you stand to lose.
-Dying in the Vostok area does not just cost you your gear.
-It resets the entire game, including your Cabin items and shop tasks.
-That alone makes understanding the map layout one of the most important things you can do before your first real run.
+Each one ramps up the danger, and the deeper you push from your Cabin hideout, the more you risk losing.
+Death in the Vostok area doesn't just strip your gear — it wipes the entire game, including your Cabin items and shop tasks.
+Understanding the map layout before your first real run matters more than almost anything else you can do.

 How is the Road to Vostok map structured?

-Every map in Road to Vostok resets each time you pass through it.
-Enemies respawn, and any items you leave on the ground disappear.
-That means there is no stashing loot mid-map for later.
-You also walk directly between maps, which consumes in-game time and drains both energy and moisture.
-Plan your routes with those costs in mind.
+Every map in Road to Vostok resets when you pass through it.
+Enemies respawn, and any items left on the ground vanish.
+You can't stash loot mid-map for later pickup.
+Walking directly between maps consumes in-game time and drains both energy and moisture.
+Plan your routes with those costs factored in.

-The Cabin serves as your base, and the Village is always your first step out into the world.
-From there, you push deeper into each zone to find better loot and tougher enemies.
-The Road to Vostok map guide on xmodhub breaks down extraction points and high-tier loot zones in more detail if you want a visual reference alongside this breakdown.
+The Cabin is your base, and the Village is always your first step into the world.
+From there, you push deeper into each zone for better loot and tougher enemies.
+The Road to Vostok map guide on xmodhub offers visual references and extraction point details if you want more context alongside this breakdown.

 Zone layout from Cabin to Vostok